NGLCC Co-Founder & CEO

 For his work in establishing the NGLCC, he, along with Co-Founder & President Justin Nelson, was named in December 2002 to the "Top 100 Greatest Gay Success Stories of 2002" by OUT Magazine, among many other distinctions and awards.
 His entrepreneurial spirit, coupled with strong business and technology skills, are an integral component of his leadership at NGLCC.
 In addition to cultivating new partnership and policy opportunities, Chance directs NGLCC operations to expand equity for the LGBT community and providing activism through economics.

-Apart from the legal arena, Chance served as an executive for a global business-to-business (B2B) e-commerce company where he coordinated e-business initiatives, managed client relationships and developed strategic marketing plans.
+Prior to launching the NGLCC, Chance provided information technology assistance and litigation management services to one of the nation's top law firms, which handled some of the largest cases in the country.
+Apart from the legal arena, Chance served as an executive for a global business-to-business (B2B) e-commerce company where he coordinated e-business initiatives, managed client relationships, and developed strategic marketing plans.
 In addition, Chance developed e-business strategies that targeted niche industries, while focusing on customer acquisition, retention, and branding in order to maintain a strong competitive advantage.

 Chance holds a BA in Finance from Texas Christian University and an MS in Information and Telecommunications Systems for Business from the Johns Hopkins University.